rSegment/rGL-cpp/README.md

-# C++ Implementation of rGL Engine
+# C++ Implementation of rGL

-The implementation of the graphical engine backend for the rGL project with the D programming language.
+OpenGL 3.2 implemented and explored with the C++ programming language.